-10. Cross Slope: This typically refers to the minimum and maximum cross slopes of travel lanes in tangent sections.
+- 8. Cross Slope: This typically refers to the minimum and maximum cross slopes of travel lanes in tangent sections.
 It also refers to the algebraic difference in cross slope between two lanes including through, turning and auxiliary lanes and the cross slope difference between lanes and shoulders.
 This includes the cross slope breaks on the high side of superelevated curves.
-It typically does not refer to cross slope difference at intersections where lanes and shoulders intersect.

-11. Vertical Clearance: This refers to the clearance over roadways (lanes and shoulders), not the clearance over railroads, bicycle/pedestrian facilities or navigable waterways.
+It typically does not refer to cross slope difference at intersections where lanes and shoulders intersect, including transitions of intersecting roadways. - 9.
+Vertical Clearance: This refers to the clearance over roadways (minimum clearance over lanes and shoulders to the structure).
+Design exceptions are not required for not meeting minimum vertical clearances of structures over railroads, bicycle/pedestrian facilities or navigable waterways. - 10.
+Design Loading Structural Capacity: This refers only to the load-carrying capacity of a bridge or tunnel. - 11.
+Acceleration and Deceleration Lane Lengths\: This refers to the minimum lane lengths and taper lengths on freeways.